JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Implement item removal

-Add the ability to remove items from the list so that it doesn't get too long.
+Add the ability to remove items that are done from the list so that it doesn't get too long.
 You can modify an existing list rather than add another UI element (like a "delete" button).
 When users click one of the items in the list, the app deletes it.

 To achieve this, pass a corresponding handler to `onClick` of the list elements: